pfnet-research/gcp-workload-identity-federation-webhook/README.md

         # optional: This value defines the container security context with runAsUser
         #           with the defined user.
 This could avoid problems related with root requirement from gcloud image
         cloud.google.com/gcloud-run-as-user: "1000"

+        # optional: gcloud external configuration injection mode.
+        #           The value must be one of 'gcloud'(default) or 'direct'.
+        #           Refer to the next section for 'direct' injection mode
+        cloud.google.com/injection-mode: "gcloud"
     ```

 4. All new pods launched using the Kubernetes `ServiceAccount` will be mutated so that they can impersonate the GCP service account.
 Below is an example pod spec with the environment variables and volume fields mutated by the webhook.